 Here at Cultrix, we are proud to say that we understand the strains and stresses of working life and genuinely care about the wellbeing of our staff.
 We would rather reward our staff for going above and beyond to retain or win a new customer because they want to, not because they are in fear of what will happen if they don’t.
 At Cultrix you won’t ever get a grumpy advisor or someone who does not care wholeheartedly about the service we deliver.

-Is good customer service becoming a thing of the past?
+Next up: how inflexible company policies affect customer service.
+And just in case you missed my last post: Is good customer service becoming a thing of the past?

 How often do we hear that a person is doing the work of three individuals in an eight-hour day?
 Or something like: I’ve worked 60 hours a week for the last eight weeks, because others are off sick.